zhandrew4/cs4641-team7-pages/final.md

 <h3><ins> Naive Bayes </ins></h3>

 Using a similar process as before, two Naive Bayes models were trained, one using 3 PCA features and the other using 7 PCA features.
 Again, the dataset was split into a testing set and a training set with an 80/20 split respectively.
-Specifically, Gaussian Naive Bayes was used, with the assumption that all features are independent, and follow a Gaussian distribution.
+Specifically, Gaussian Naive Bayes was used, with the assumption that all features are independent and follow a Gaussian distribution.

-We then fit the data and predicted the labels using fit and predict methods respectively on the instance of the GaussianNB made from the data for both sets of components.
-While still above 90%, the accuracies are the lowest of the 3 approaches we used and are pictured below.
-Again, the accuracy_score, precision_score, and f1_score methods from sklearn were used.
+The accuracy, precision, and F-score of the Naive Bayes models are shown below (Fig. 30).
+While Naive Bayes is still able correctly to identify most labels as visualized in the confusion matrices (Fig. 31), it performs significantly worse than both Logistic Regression and Random Forests.
+Additionally, the Naive Bayes models’ performance differs significantly when using 7 PCA features rather than 4.
+The accuracy drops from about 94% all the way to about 90% when 7 PCA features are used.

 ![Figure 30](/Final Figure 30.png)

 ![Figure 31](/Final Figure 31.png)

+The poor performance of Gaussian Naive Bayes is likely due to the fact that it is a generative model, which makes many assumptions when modeling the priors and likelihood.
+Notably, the different features are assumed to follow a Gaussian distribution and be independent of each other.
+These assumptions likely introduce errors, which are further compounded when more features are considered.
+These errors are much more apparent when the labels given by the K-Means clusters form distinct sections that are linearly separable, allowing for the decision bounds to be easily estimated directly.

 <h2 id = "conclusion_final"> Conclusion </h2>

+Overall, we were able to successfully consolidate the original 265 different sentiment labels into four main mood categories using K-Means.
+These labels loosely correspond to the four emotions of happy/carefree, angry/aggressive, sensual, and peaceful.
+While the clusters given by DBScan did perform better in terms of metrics, they were unevenly distributed, with the majority of the points falling into a singular cluster.
+As previously mentioned, this is likely because the dataset does not form clusters of varying density, but rather takes the shape of one large cluster instead.

+The four main mood categories we identified actually correspond to the four types of moods that occur along the two axes of positivity and intensity.
+This is reflected by the significant features identified using PCA.
+We found that the first two principal components mainly correspond to energy, loudness, and danceability which all serve as indicators of a song’s intensity.
+On the other hand, the second and third principal components mainly incorporate the valence, key, and mode of the music, which indicate the positivity of a song as major or minor.

+Finally, using supervised learning methods, we were able to predict the mood of a song very accurately, with Logistic Regression performing the best when compared to Gaussian Naive Bayes and Random Forests.
+The model performed much better than expected, achieving over 99% accuracy.
+This is likely because the clusters created by K-Means are quite distinct, and have clear decision boundaries that are easy to estimate using Logistic Regression.
+For the same reason, generative models like Gaussian Naive Bayes suffer from additional errors introduced by the assumptions of feature independence and Gaussian distributions.

+It should be noted that the songs used for this project are mainly from the early 2000s and 2010s.
+In the decade since, popular music has evolved and changed significantly, with new genres rising, new musical styles appearing, and new types of instrumentation making their appearance.
+In the future, this project could be expanded upon to include more recent songs with a wider variety of genres and styles.

 <h2 id = "contributions_final"> Contributions Table </h2>